Panos1221/FireIncidents/README.md

 # Hellenic Fire Service Live Incidents Map

 ## Overview
-This web application provides real-time visualization of active fire incidents throughout Greece.
+This web application provides real-time visualization of active incidents throughout Greece.
 It scrapes data from the official Greek Fire Service website and displays incidents on an interactive map with filtering capabilities.

 ## Live Demo
 The application is hosted on Azure and can be accessed [here](https://hfcliveincidents-hkcebcfdefgjcuh8.italynorth-01.azurewebsites.net/).